 Civic learning & assessment

 Democracy, as John Dewey reminds us, is more than a set of institutions-- it is a way of life.
-A robust democracy needs not only health institutions but also the cultivation of democratic practices and mores in each individual.
+A robust democracy needs not only healthy institutions but also the cultivation of democratic practices and mores in each individual.
 For Dewey, this holistic understanding of democracy necessarily meant an investment not only in political institutions, but also--and more importantly--in the educational ones.

 Jennifer Forestal (2016) "'Midwife to Democracy:' Civic Learning in Higher Education."
 William J. Hughes Center for Public Policy, Stockton University.
 October.